 Surrogacy creates families

 Today, approximately 10% of American women struggle with infertility.
 For people unable to conceive due to infertility or medical conditions, surrogacy can be one of the only ways in which they finally create a family.
 Surrogacy can help single men and women and LGBT couples become parents, enabling at least one parent to be biologically linked to their child.
-And having kids and forming a family has been positively linked with increased parental happiness, productivity and longevity, for all family members.
+Plus, having kids and forming a family has been positively linked with increased parental happiness, productivity and longevity, for all family members.
 Some research even suggests that parents are happier than non-parents later in life, once their children move out.
 Basically, surrogacy can create the foundation for a happier, more fulfilled life.

 Unlike adoption, surrogacy allows intended parents to be involved in the gestation process